aroemers/crustimoney/README.md

 ### String-based grammar

 A parser or grammar can be defined in a string.
+While direct combinators have the most flexibility, a string-based definition is far denser.
 The discussed combinators translate to this string-based grammar in the following way:

 ```